kavindaperera/pump-it-up-170446l/README.md

 - Label encoding was used on class labels.

 #### Feature scaling
-- `Min-Max normalization` was tried, but not used on the final model.
+- `Min-Max normalization` was tried, but was not used on the final model.

 ## Feature Selection